Dr David A. Lines

 BA (Bryan College, 1987), MA (English, UNC-Chapel Hill, 1991), AM, PhD (History, Harvard University, 1997)

-Born and raised in Italy, I acquired my passion for the classical languages and the history of thought at the Liceo Classico, but did all of my university studies in the United States: I studied History, English, and classical Greek for my BA, focused on English and American literature for the MA, and then proceeded on a scholarship to Harvard, where I obtained my PhD in History under the direction of James Hankins.
-Among my awards while a PhD student were a William J. Fulbright fellowship, a Frances A. Yates short-term fellowship at the Warburg Institute, and the Ezio Franceschini fellowship for mediaeval literature and philology at the Certosa del Galluzzo in Florence.
+After studying Latin and Greek at the Liceo Classico in Italy, I did all of my university studies in the United States: I read History, English, and classical Greek for my BA, focused on English and American literature for the MA, and then proceeded on a scholarship to Harvard, where I obtained my PhD in History under the direction of James Hankins.
+Among my awards while a PhD student were a William J. Fulbright fellowship, a Frances A. Yates short-term fellowship at the Warburg Institute, and the Ezio Franceschini fellowship for medieval literature and philology at the Certosa del Galluzzo in Florence.
 After various postdoctoral fellowships in the Netherlands and Germany (including an Alexander von Humboldt research fellowship and a DFG postdoctoral fellowship, both spent at the Seminar für Geistesgeschichte und Philosophie der Renaissance in Munich) I was Assistant Professor of History at the University of Miami, Florida (2002-2006).
 I joined the Italian Department at the University of Warwick in Autumn 2006 after spending a year as Deborah Loeb Brice Fellow at Villa I Tatti (The Harvard University Center for Italian Renaissance Studies in Florence).
-I became Associate Professor in 2009 and serve as Director of Graduate Studies both for Warwick’s Centre for the Study of the Renaissance and for the Department of Italian.
+I became Associate Professor in 2009 and Reader in 2013.
+I serve on the Peer Review Panel of the AHRC and on the boards of the journal Mediaevalia et Humanistica and of two book series published by Brepols: Cursor Mundi and Studies in the Faculty of Arts: History and Influence (SFIHA).

-In addition to awards for personal research I am currently managing three grants:
+In addition to awards for personal research I am currently managing the following funded research projects:

 • a Leverhulme International Network (2012–15) on 'Renaissance Conflict and Rivalries: Cultural Polemics in Europe, c.
 1300–c.
 1650', involving Warwick, the Warburg Institute, the Universities of Bonn, Leuven, Venice, and Florence, and potentially other partners